ItaiAxelrad/open-spec/docs/specifications/4_Site and Infrastructure/31_Earthwork/311000 Site Clearing.md

 ## General

 1. SUMMARY
    1. Section Includes
    1. This section includes site clearing activities and site improvement operations in a manner to protect improvements from destructive soil erosion and to reduce damages to downstream areas from sedimentation and accelerated runoff.
    1. Related Sections
    1. Section 312000 – Earth Moving
    1. Comply with
-   1. Provisions of the NREL Particulate Emissions Control Plan and the NREL Storm Water Pollution Prevention Plan.
+   1. Provisions of the Owner Particulate Emissions Control Plan and the Owner Storm Water Pollution Prevention Plan.
    1. REFERENCES
    1. AASHTO Standards:
       1. T99 - The Moisture-Density Relations of Soils Using a 5.5-Pound (2.5-kg) Rammer and a 12-Inch (305-mm) Drop.